-His plans in 2019/20 include Pagliaccio (Silvio) at the Saint-Etienne Opera and L'amour des trois oranges (Pantalon) at the Opéra national de Lorraine.
+His opera plans include Don Giovanni (Masetto) at the Opéra d'Avignon and L'amour des trois oranges (Pantalon) at the Opéra national de Lorraine.
 He is besides currently studying the roles of Guglielmo (Cosi fan tutte), Oreste (Iphigéníe en Tauride), Malatesta (Don Pasquale), Valentin (Faust) and Billy Budd.

 In concert he has performed throughout Europe with ensembles such as the Orchestre de l’Opéra de Toulon, the Orchestre national du Capitole, Les Folies françoises, la Simphonie du Marais, Le Concert d'Astrée, the Ensemble Matheus, Le Concert Spirituel, Les Talens Lyriques and Le Cercle de l'Harmonie.
 He has sung recitals at the Athénée Théâtre Louis-Jouvet, at the Auditorium du Musée du Louvre and at the Villa Médicis in Rom.
 He has also been invited by the Teatro alla Scala and the Teatro la Fenice de Venise to take part in young singers’ recitals.

 Aimery Lefèvre has collaborated with conductors such as Bruno Campanella, William Christie, Gianluigi Gelmetti, Emmanuelle Haïm, Marc Minkowski, Evelino Pidò, Christophe Rousset, Kenneth Weith.

 His discography includes Lully’s Atys and Rameau’s Les Indes galantes with La Simphonie du Marais, Le Grand théâtre de l'amour (Erato/Warner) with soprano Sabine Devieilhe and Les Ambassadeurs, Rameau’s Zais as well as Lully's Isis with Les Talens lyriques.
 He has taken part in several DVD productions including L’incoronazione di Poppea (Opéra de Lille), Giulio Cesare and Hippolyte et Aricie (Opéra de Paris), Hippolyte et Aricie (Festival de Glyndebourne), Les Pigeons d'argile (Théâtre du Capitole).